Plastique Tiara: Music

+In 2019, Plastique Tiara released the dance-pop single "Irresistible", accompanied by a music video.
+Plastique Tiara has cited Vietnamese ballads, K-pop, and V-pop among their musical influences.

+Other ventures

+In 2021, Plastique Tiara and Drag Race contestant Kim Chi collaborated on a cosmetics collection.

+Plastique Tiara joined TikTok in 2019, and as of August 2025 is the most-followed Drag Race alum on the app with 11.8 million followers, as well as on Instagram, with 4.5 million followers.

-Plastique Tiara has been featured on the cover of L’Officiel Vietnam.
+Plastique Tiara has been featured on the cover of L'Officiel Vietnam.

 Personal life

-Nguyen is based in Los Angeles.
-Previously, they were based in Dallas, until 2019.
+Đức is based in Los Angeles, previously Dallas until 2019.
 They are queer.

-Plastique Tiara has been described as a "drag daughter" of Drag Race contestant Alyssa Edwards; other members of the Haus of Edwards have included Gia Gunn, Laganja Estranja, and Shangela.
+Plastique Tiara has been described as a "drag daughter" of fellow Drag Race contestant Alyssa Edwards, in the Haus of Edwards also including past contestants Gia Gunn, Laganja Estranja, and Shangela.

-Nguyen created their alter ego Plastique Tiara after the My Little Pony character Diamond Tiara, but later replaced the “Diamond” with “Plastique”.
+Đức created their alter ego Plastique Tiara after the My Little Pony character Diamond Tiara, but later replaced the “Diamond” with “Plastique”.

-On March 29, 2025, Nguyen announced that they were engaged to their boyfriend of three years.
+On March 29, 2025, Đức announced that they were engaged to their boyfriend of three years.
+The couple got married in August 2025.